Snowflake World Tour hits your city

 • How to run the data-migration orchestrator and Data Exchange Worker locally for SQL Server → Snowflake table loads, without provisioning SPCS.

-• How to use the seed → capture → validate testing framework against your source database to verify the migrated function produces identical output to the SQL Server original.
+• How to use the seed → capture → validate testing framework against your source database — seeding cases from a query log — to verify the migrated function and procedure produce identical output and table side-effects to the SQL Server originals.

 • How to deploy a SnowConvert-generated dbt project to Snowflake via snow dbt deploy, then point a Snowflake task graph at it with EXECUTE DBT PROJECT.